Canon 700D vs Fujifilm X100T

 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Fujifilm X100T?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 700D: